 Setting Your Limits

 Establish the maximum amount you’re willing to invest and don’t go over that threshold.
 It’s an old saying that you’ve only lost money when you sell the shares, not when they fall in value.
 More often than not shares bounce back so it’s important to not overreact to changes in share price, but keep a close eye on how the company is doing (a business going into administration isn’t likely to gain share price value.

 It’s also key to remember that a share price often doesn’t have anything to do with the company performance.
 More so the mentality and behaviour of investors, speculation and AI algorithms all reacting to each other in one spiralling melting pot.

 By familiarising yourself with how investors react to instances like the recent events we’ve been seeing, company profit warnings, changes in the industry, and annual reports.
 You can look back on previous similar events to determine roughly how it will go this time around.

 If you decided that you know very little about the stock market but know a lot about football I recommend checking out Football Index, instead of using the FreeTrade referral code.
 Here you can buy and sell players, whose price can appreciate or depreciate in value depending on performance, investor mentality, or external factors such as COVID-19.

 Be sure to check the Most Popular referral codes for all the best deals.
-Also offers change from time to time so let me know if you’ve spotted an offer which has changed and I’ll update it.
+Also offers change from time to time so let me know if you’ve spotted an offer that has changed and I’ll update it.
 Much appreciated.

-There’s lots of variations for how people search for refer a friend codes, some call them promo codes or promotional codes, voucher or discount codes, coupons in the U.S, or even refferal codes if they have misspelled.
+There are lots of variations for how people search for refer a friend codes, some call them promo codes or promotional codes, voucher or discount codes, coupons in the U.S, or even refferal codes if they have misspelled.